hmteditors/closed-hmt-22/keystone/KeystonePresentation.md

 	- The edition we make is tied directly to the image of the physical artifact — linked to the primary source

 # Paleography:
 - take roughly 40 letter observations from scholia, and 40 from main text
 - Each assigned a unique URN

 # Editing:
 - XML Editor, limited set of TEI markup
 - Work in teams
 - Manual transcription directly from the image of the manuscript to the edition
 - Tag place names, abbreviations, corrections, quotations, etc.

-	- Separation of conerns: Analysis and editing
+- Separation of concerns: Analysis and editing

 # Automated Machine Validation
 - Run every edition against the Morpheus Parser, to confirm that it is composed entirely of valid lexical entities and 	valid Greek
 - Collate a list of Byzantine Orthographic Equivalents
 - (Occasionally) add new lexical entities not found in the pages of the Liddell and Scott